Pennsylvania Sports Betting

 Online outside options

-Because two of the state’s casinos chose to decline their licenses and Presque Isle only applied for two out of three, there are seven online gaming licenses unclaimed in Pennsylvania.
+Because two of the state’s casinos chose to decline their licenses and Presque Isle only applied for two out of three, there are eleven online gaming licenses unclaimed in Pennsylvania.
+This includes the licences surrendered by Stadium Casino, the Mohegan Sun Pocono and the Rivers Casino.

 The PGCB has elected to open an auction process for these remaining licenses.
 Potentially, companies without a physical foothold in Pennsylvania could own and operate an online gaming site in the Keystone State.